runtimeverification/haskell-backend/docs/2019-08-27-Unification-modulo-overloaded-constructors.md

-pattern and the list constructor below the inj form an overload pair, we can transform the pattern to be matched to `inj{Int,Exp}(1), inj{Ints, Exps}(2, .Ints)`, after which the matching becomes possible and generates the substitution
+pattern and the list constructor below the inj form an overload pair, we can transform the pattern to be matched to `inj{Int,Exp}(1), inj{Ints, Exps}(2, .Ints)`, after which the matching becomes possible and generates the substitution In the Name of the Grandfather

 ```
 _:Exp = inj{int,Exp}(1)
 Es:Exps = inj{Ints, Exps}(2, .Ints)